-How is CBD Absorbed in the Body?
+How CBD is Absorbed by the Body

-Oral Ingestion: Capsules & Edibles
+Oral Ingestion: Swallowing Capsules & Edibles

 The big issue with this method of consumption is that the enzymes in the liver reduce the concentration of the CBD compounds before passing on what remains to the bloodstream.
 This passage through the liver reduces the efficiency of CBD absorption.
 One study reported that a dismal 6% bioavailability was observed when CBD was ingested directly.
 (R)

-Bioavailability Issues with Oral Products
+Solutions to the Bioavailability Issues with Oral Products

 Today, MCT oil is the most commonly used carrier.
 By combining CBD-rich hemp extracts with MCT, your body burns these fats and puts them and the cannabinoids they hold to use immediately.
 The result is a marginal increase in the overall amount of CBD and other cannabinoids absorbed by the body.

 Products utilizing this method are commonly traditional oil-based formulas.
 They are low cost, easy to make, and have dominated the early years of the hemp market.
 The downside is these products don't increase bioavailability much.

 The result is greatly increased surface area and more ready absorption by the body due to the tiny particle size.
 The result is anywhere from a 200-500% increase in effectiveness compared to traditional oil-based products.
-The duration of the effect may be slightly shorter.
+The only downside is the duration of the effect may be slightly shorter.

-Sublingual: Concentrates, Tinctures & Sprays
+Sublingual: Holding Concentrates, Tinctures & Sprays Under the Tongue

-Sublingual application is when a tincture or spray is administered under the tongue.
+Sublingual application is when an oil-based tincture or spray is administered under the tongue.
 The solution is held there for 60-90 seconds before being swallowed.
-This method carries with it a slightly higher bioavailability than simply swallowing these same compounds.
+These products also often include a carrier oil to help absorption.

 When CBD oil is held under the tongue, some of the hemp extract compounds are directly absorbed into the mucous membranes.
 The remaining compounds that are swallowed, then pass through the liver as any swallowed product does.
-The compounds absorbed by the mucous membranes absorb more rapidly and effectively, reaching the bloodstream without being broken down by first-pass metabolism.
+The compounds absorbed by the mucous membranes absorb more rapidly and effectively, reaching the bloodstream without being broken down by the first-pass metabolism.

-Inhalation: Vaporized, Smoked & Dabbed
+Inhalation: Vaporized, Smoked & Dabbing